git-masi/outbox-pattern-go/README.md

 - "Init outbox DB"

 ### Initialize the DB

+**NOTE**

+Do not run the "Start development" task or start the web server if you have not initialized the database.

+**END NOTE**

+This step assumes you have not already initialized the DB.
+If you have already initialized the DB but you want to start from scratch you will need to remove the DB volume.
+See the section called "Removing the project containers/volumes" for more info.

 Start the database docker container by either running `docker-compose up -d` in your terminal (omit the `-d` if you don't want detached mode).
 Or by running either the "Run docker containers" task or "Start development" task (see the tasks section for more information).